kevhandel/capstone_II/README.md

 <p> The results of the best run settled at over 99% accuracy.
 Clearly, we didn't test the model with a tough enough data set!
 <table><tr>
 <p>
 The increase the challenge, we shrunk the frequency range and added twice as much random noise to the sample.
-In these larger images, we can see the effects of the noise as it visibly spreads across every frequency, and we see that readily-identifiable distinguishing patterns between sawtooth and square waves of equal frequency have become obscurred.
+In these larger images, we can see the effects of the noise as it visibly spreads across every frequency, and we see that formerly readily-identifiable distinguishing patterns between sawtooth and square waves of equal frequency have become obscurred.
 <td><img src='figs/readme/dirty_5k/sawtooth/sawtooth_2195_9879_256.png'></td>
 <td><img src='figs/readme/dirty_5k/sawtooth/sawtooth_2319_2718_256.png'>
 <td><img src='figs/readme/dirty_5k/sawtooth/sawtooth_3445_6854_256.png'>